mars0i/free/doc/notes/example_1.md

 (One of the questions I had had was whether upper levels need to be slower than lower levels.
 This supports the claim that they should be.)

+This seems to work OK with prior means above and below 3.
+You will get rough convergence of phi to somewhere near phi.
+Maybe a little higher or lower if you start with a high or low mean.
+However, I sometimes need to make phi-dt and sigma-dt in level 1 smaller, and then run for many more ticks.
+(And the prior mean seems to have to be > 0.
+Maybe because the target function is to square?)

+### theta again

+Using one of the configurations alluded to above, I tried enabling theta again:

+(def v-p 1)

+Level 0:
+    :phi-dt 0.001
+    :eps-dt 0.001
+    :sigma-dt 0.0
+    :theta-dt 0.0}))

+Level    1:
+    :phi-dt 0.00001
+    :eps-dt 0.001
+    :sigma-dt 0.00001
+    :theta-dt 0.001}))

+Then:

+    (plot-level stages 1 100000 100)

+Very interesting.  theta just tracks phi very closely.  i.e. roughly theta = phi.
+And the curve looks a lot like the one when theta-dt = 0.
+The difference is that:

+* With theta update disabled (theta-dt = 0), error eps gets higher and higher.

+* With theta updating (theta-dt = 0.001), error eps stays around zero.

+Ah, by trying other initial v-p's, i.e. prior means, I see that what theta is doing is converging to a value such that (theta * v-p) = the value to which phi converges (1.4 or 1.5, approximately).
+This behavior is consistent, and it's also consistent that error remains near zero.
+This is what theta was supposed to do (but didn't do, often, when I was using the same dt's for both levels).

+It doesn't matter much what value theta-dt has at level 1.
+It will get there faster or slower, depending, but fast enough, in any event.
+When it's slow, error eps might depart from zero while it's catching up.

+It's best, however, if eps-dt is pretty high.
+0.01 or 0.001, even 0.1, are good.
+Smaller than 0.001, and theta can become periodic around its target value.
+Apparently it's very sensitive to fluctuations in eps.

+Note that it's probably crucial that theta-dt is 0 at the bottom level.
+Earlier I had trouble with the level 1 theta update, and I suspect it was because of enabling either/both sigma and theta update at the bottom level.
+(And this makes sense.
+The point of theta is to set a new prior mean, so to speak.
+It doesn't make sense to have this happening at the bottom level (though it might be appropriate at level 2 and up, if I had a real level 2).

+### slow theta?

+Maybe theta-dt should be smaller than phi-dt, though.
+The point is to adjust it so that when things vary a lot, you can use as your starting point a new prior mean.
+The point is not to constantly track phi.

+It appears though that if theta is slower than (already slow) phi, sigma also needs to be slow, to avoid it hitting zero before theta can catch up with phi.